mbachmann/java-development-environment-installation/readme/mac-os.md

 ## Install the XCode Command Line Tools

+The Command Line Tools Package is a small self-contained package available for download separately from Xcode and that allows you to do command line development in macOS which is consists of the macOS SDK and command-line tools such as Clang, which are installed at this location: `/Library/Developer/CommandLineTools`.

 Open a terminal window and enter the following command.
 The installation will take some minutes.